Alibaba-NLP/SeqGPT/README.md

 - **[2023/08/23]** 🛠️ We release the weight of SeqGPT-560M at both [Modelscope](https://www.modelscope.cn/models/damo/nlp_seqgpt-560m) and [Hugging Face](https://huggingface.co/DAMO-NLP/SeqGPT-560M).
 You can download and inference with our model simply following the [usage case](#inference).
 - **[2023/08/23]** 🔥 We provide an online demo of SeqGPT at [Modelscope](https://www.modelscope.cn/studios/TTCoding/open_ner/summary)!
 Try it now!
 - **[2023/08/21]** 📑 We release the paper of SeqGPT: [SeqGPT: An Out-of-the-box Large Language Model for Open Domain Sequence Understanding](https://arxiv.org/abs/2308.10529).
-More impletation details and experimental results are presented in the paper.
+More implementation details and experimental results are presented in the paper.

 ## Performance